bburan/OHRC-data-club/upcoming.md

 ## Wednesday, March 27 9:00am to 10:00am in HRC 0405
 **Slots are open.
 Please contact us if you're interested in presenting.**
+* George Burwood: Analyzing cochlear blood flow changes in response to loud sound exposure in the salsa mouse (update)